dialpad/dialtone-vue/CONTRIBUTING.md

 ### Folder Structure

-- `components` - everything related to a specific component is stored here in a folder with the component name.
+- **`components`:** Everything related to a specific component is stored here in a folder with the component name.
 This includes the component itself, tests, documentation and storybook files.
-- `tests` - is just for utility/helper files to be used in multiple tests and test configuration.
+- **`tests`:** For utility/helper files to be used in multiple tests and test configuration.
 Actual tests are stored in the component folder.
-- `css` - we store any global less/css in here.
+- **`css`:** We store any global less/css in here.
 Right now it is only used for Dialtone overrides.
-- `.github` - contains github documentation and github actions workflows.
+- **`.github`:** Contains github documentation and github actions workflows.
-- `.storybook` - build time configuration files for storybook.
+- **`.storybook`:** Build time configuration files for storybook.
 If you need to edit the storybook webpack config for example, you would do so here.
-- `dist` - the Dialtone Vue library is output here upon `npm run build`.
+- **`dist`:** The Dialtone Vue library is output here upon `npm run build`.
-- `docs` - any storybook documentation not directly related to a component.
+- **`docs`:** Any storybook documentation not directly related to a component.
-- `generator-dialtone-vue` - yeoman generator config
+- **`generator-dialtone-vue`:** - Yeoman generator config.
-- `scripts` - contains shell scripts
+- **`scripts`:** - Contains shell scripts.
-- `storybook` - contains the storybook dependencies and package.json.
-When storybook is built it is output to `storybook/compiled`
+- **`storybook`:** - Contains the storybook dependencies and package.json.
+When storybook is built it is output to `storybook/compiled`.
-- `tools` - any additional tooling related to Dialtone Vue.
+- **`tools`:** - Any additional tooling related to Dialtone Vue.
 Right now contains files related to the migration from Dialtone 5 to Dialtone 6.

 ## Commit Message Convention